chipolux/lisp-examples/README.md

 and [CLISP](https://clisp.sourceforge.io/) is good when I need some auto-complete and friendlier error messages.

+I would recommend, if you're just starting to learn lisp, that you start out using CLISP since it'll tab complete lots of stuff for you and if you keep tabbing or ask it it'll open up the web docs for you.
+For the other implementations you'll want to grab [rlwrap](https://github.com/hanslub42/rlwrap) and use it so you can get a few modern REPL features and behaviour.

 If you want to try out some off this just grab the right Clozure CL for your system then get [Quicklisp](https://www.quicklisp.org/beta/) and set it up, I've also got a copy in the `tools` directory.
 Then just follow any instructions in the